samtron1412/docs/nation/usa/usa.md

       Africa, and Europe.
 This would prove to be one of the most pivotal moments in history.

+### "The Columbian Exchange:" The Biological and Cultural Consequences of Columbus's Discovery for Europe, Africa, and the Americas

+#### African Society

+- Like the Native Americans, Africans possessed diverse cultures and language groups
+    + There were Berbers along the Mediterranean (Northern Africa), who were Muslims.
+Muslims dominated on the East Coast of Africa as well.
+    + There were Bantu speaking peoples in the South East of Africa.
+    + Upper Guinea or West Africa was Muslim, where Africans practiced their traditional religions in Lower Guinea.
+- Like Europe, Africa was an agricultural society.
+Most of Africa's power and trade was centered on the Muslim East Coast.
+- Unlike Europe, African communities were based on clan or kinship, where European communities were based on work and trade.
+- Like Europe, Africa was a feudalistic society with powerful monarchs.
+- Africa had been trading with Europe for a millennia, so it was not isolated like the Americas had been.
+- Religion: Africans were mostly polytheistic (belief in many gods) and steeped in nature.
+They also practiced ancestor worship.
+- Gender/family: African  families were larger - extended families -
+  than the nuclear families in Europe.
+Gender roles were more egalitarian as men's and women's roles had equal value.

+#### The Atlantic

+- The Atlantic became well traveled after Columbus's rediscovery of the New World after the Vikings.
+- The Europeans expanded world trade, which leads to the beginnings of capitalism and the accumulated(built up) wealth strengthens the European states and leads to the rise of cities such as London.
+- The accumulation of wealth also led to the expansion of social classes in Europe and enriched European intellectual life (woke up the universities)

+#### The Columbian Exchange

+- The exchange of peoples, diseases, wares, flora, fauna permanently altered the New World.
+- Three worlds collide in this global exchange: Africa, Western Europe, and the Americans.
+- Disease brought by Africans and Europeans had a long-term affect on Native Americans' politics, society, religion, and family structure.
+- Native Americans subsisted(survived) on mainly the "three sisters:" beans, squash, and maize (corn)
+- Potatoes, corn, tomatoes, pumpkins, spices came from the Americans and are sent to Africa and Western Europe, which creates a population explosion in the Old World.
+- The Old World sends horses, pigs, sheep, chickens, dogs, goats, cattle, cats, and wheat to America.
+    + Horses once roamed America in the Pre-Columbian period, but they died out along with camels; European re-introduced them back into the Americas and Indians readily adopted them in the Plains.
+    + The horse allowed Indians to defend themselves from Europeans and enemy tribes, attain more food, move camps further and more effectively, encouraged more bloody warfare between the tribes, and aided Indians in raiding European herds.
+- The Indians hated pigs because the Europeans allowed them to roam the continent and they rooted up Indian gardens.
+- The European also accidentally bring weeds, rats, and grasses to the New World.
+- The dandelion was called the "European footprint" by Indians - wherever a European set his foot, these weeds would spring up.
+- Where Europeans go, rats will follow.
+Rats quickly honeycombed the islands with their burrows(passages in the ground) and spread disease.
+- Sugar and slaves come into the Americas from Africa.
+- The Americas sent cassava, chili peppers, pumpkins, peanuts, squash, corn, and sweet potatoes to Africa.
+- Population doubles in the Old World due to the higher yield of America foodstuffs.
+This population explosion in Africa will fuel the slave trade.
+The population explosion in Europe will fuel the Industrial revolution.

+#### Its like we were born to die...

+- The Old World also introduces new diseases such as yellow fever, small pox, measles, influenza, bubonic plague, typhus, and malaria to America.
+- Most of the epidemics occurred in the first 100 years of contact and decimated the tribe's populations from Canada to the Caribbean.
+- The mass die off of Native Americans also facilitated European colonization.
+- They lost faith in their shamans who could not save them from the diseases, so they were more likely to convert to Christianity when they saw that the Christian Europeans were not falling ill.
+- Smallpox was the most virulent disease among the Indians: it enters the respiratory(relating to breathing) system and is highly contagious (passing by touching).
+- Africa sends slaves to re-people the Americas and grow sugarcane and tobacco.
+Slaves usually came from the West-African coast.
+Merchants from Europe went to the African West Coast and traded European wares for slaves.
+The Europeans then took the slaves to the Americas (mostly the Caribbean) and dropped off the slaves and picked up sugar, which they then brought back to Europe: this is called the Triangle Trade.

 # VISA

 ## Interview's Documents